thehappycheese/nicks_intervals_py/README.md

 # interval-py

-This is a pure python (3.7+) library for manipulating Intervals and compound Intervals (Multi-Intervals).
+This is a (**Work in progress**) pure python (3.7+) library for manipulating Intervals and compound Intervals (Multi-Intervals).
+Many other libraries are out there but, based on my search results at the time, many were
+ - overcomplicated (for my purposes),
-Other libraries are out there but many were overcomplicated, did not support modern type hints, or had dependencies on numpy and other libraries.
+ - did not support modern type hints,
+ - had undesireable (for my purposes) dependencies on numpy and other libraries.
+ - or were harder to learn how to use than it was to write this library ;)

+This one  https://github.com/kvesteri/intervals looks really popular but I have not tried it.
+You might want to take a look at that first as it appears to have more features and is properly tested.

-Two classes are provided:
+In this library, two classes are provided:

 `Interval(start: float, end: float)` <br>
 and <br>